 Torten are cakes with more than one layer, and in between the layers is some sort of filling.
 Torten also can have fruit, nuts, whipped cream, chocolate, etc. on top.

 Plum cake is either called "Pflaumenkuchen" or "Zwetschgenkuchen".

 How to pronounce "Pflaumenkuchen" and "Zwetschgenkuchen"?

-Listen to this audio file to hear how to say "Pflaumenkuchen" and "Zwetschgenkuchen" in German.
+Listen to this audio file to hear how to say "Pflaumenkuchen" in German.

 While most Germans have an afternoon coffee during the week, the Kuchen or cake is often reserved for the weekends only, especially Sundays.
 You will find a lot of family gatherings like birthdays, holidays or even weddings will start with Kaffee and Kuchen.